calaldees/teachingWorkshops/teacherEducation/learningTheories.md

                 * Know why other behave like they do
                 * Deductive reasoning
                 * Plan life
-                * Asumptions about events
+                * Assumptions about events
-                * Phyosophise and think about thinking
+                * Philosophise and think about thinking
         * Children though through actions
-        * Children repeatedly makes mistakes that older people do not - they must be working dofferently
+        * Children repeatedly makes mistakes that older people do not - they must be working differently
     * Vygotsky
         * Knowledge is socially constructed
         * Learn from expert members of society